Riparian Forest Restoration and River Bank Protection, Evrotas River, Greece

 • Carbon sequestration and storage.

-The benefits from the NBS include improvement in riparian resilience to floods, protection of agriculture, enhanced biodiversity, groundwater quality improvement and adaptation to climate change impacts.
+The benefits from the NbS include improvement in riparian resilience to floods, protection of agriculture, enhanced biodiversity, groundwater quality improvement and adaptation to climate change impacts.

-This NBS can promoted and “subsidized” by Common Agricultural Policy because it improves the quality of groundwater.
+This NbS can promoted and “subsidized” by Common Agricultural Policy because it improves the quality of groundwater.

 Transferability of the result:

-The demonstrated NBS is low cost-high impact solution that can be easily be adapted to other rivers.
+The demonstrated NbS is low cost-high impact solution that can be easily be adapted to other rivers.
 However, there are significant barriers that prevent wide spread implementation.

 Policy/Legislation Barriers: